haorany2/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ## Debugging and Profiling
 **TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker
+* initiate hook in the main function.
+* Add hook in train and test function.
+* In the notebook, add rules and configurations to estimator.

 ### Results
 **TODO**: What are the results/insights did you get by profiling/debugging your model?

 **TODO** Remember to provide the profiler html/pdf file in your submission.
+The GPU is well used, which is good.
+The loss reduces significant in the beginning, but not moving much latter.
+We can reduce learning rate and try more epoches, or use a scheduler to change learning rate dynamically.

 ## Model Deployment
 **TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

 **TODO** Remember to provide a screenshot of the deployed active endpoint in Sagemaker.
+* write an inference.py file as the entry point of the deployment.
+* overwrite predictor call back class. (overwrite serialization and deserialization)
+* Setup PyTorchModel parameters, including moedel data dir, framework version, python version, entry point file, and preditor callback function.
+* deploy with instace type and ContentType
+* load the image to create the payload, then predict and get prediction result

 ## Standout Suggestions
 **TODO (Optional):** This is where you can provide information about any standout suggestions that you have attempted.